Adamm00/IPSet_ASUS/README.md

 - Daily block activity and the main CLI top-10 statistics as charts or tables.
 - Block History queries retained events in pages of 100, with period, category, IPv4/CIDR, protocol and port filters.
 Each event expands to show packet details.
 Export CSV includes up to the newest 1,000 matching events, with a notice when more matches exist.
 - History trends show category totals for Today, seven days or 90 days.
 IP, protocol and port filters apply to detailed events only.
 Gaps indicate no recorded bucket, not confirmed zero traffic.
 Pagination keeps the original query window; Refresh History collects pending records and starts a new view.
 - IP details including ban reason, country, associated domains, AlienVault OTX, and SpeedGuide links where applicable.
+Saved rule matches show overlapping bans and allowances, with whitelist precedence and the statistics refresh time.
+These describe the saved metadata at refresh, not live enforcement or the policy when each historical event occurred.
 - Background statistics refresh without navigating away from the page.
 Every action waits for its matching worker result, and statistics also verify the chart payload belongs to that request.
 Busy or failed requests report an error and retain the existing charts.
 - Common Skynet settings with descriptions and documented defaults.
 - Threat-feed status, usable entry counts, last successful checks, content age, source toggles, manual refresh, and feed URL additions/removals.
 Use Template replaces the saved selection with the default or custom filter list after confirmation.
 - Country blocking with country selection and removal.
 - Manual IP, range, domain and ASN ban, unban and whitelist management, including grouped imported lists.
 - Domain rules expand to show their retained resolved IPv4 addresses and whether the result is current or cached.
 Up to 64 addresses are displayed per rule, with copying and an explicit limit when more are retained.
 Opening these details performs no DNS lookup; Refresh Dynamic Rules updates the cached results.
+- IP Details lists matching rule owners, identifies permanent and temporary rules, and shows temporary expiry in local 12-hour time.
+CLI IP searches show remaining lifetime.
+These details use the saved rule snapshot; they do not reconstruct the policy at the time of an older packet event.
 - Add Entries stages IPv4/CIDR entries with the comment currently entered.
 Staged tags show their saved comments; Apply Rules submits the complete batch together.
 Changing the comment field does not change previously staged entries.
 Re-adding a staged address updates its comment.
 - Permanent or preset temporary IPv4/CIDR bans, remaining lifetime, stable rule removal, and a dedicated Temporary filter.
 - Activity History shows the latest 200 valid journal entries, ten per page, with category, result and text filters.
 Export CSV downloads all matching entries within that window, not just the visible page.
 Older retained entries remain in `events.log`.
 Country changes identify the countries added or removed, while source refreshes are recorded only when validated content changes.